GodOfKebab/wg-quickrs/docs/BUILDING.md

 * A user `wg-quickrs-user` with relatively weak privileges but a part of `wg-quickrs-group`
 * A group `wg-quickrs-group` with
   * passwordless `sudo` access to `wg` and `wg-quick` executables
-  * read/write/execute permissions for files under `/etc/wg-quickrs` and `/etc/wireguard`
+  * read/write/execute permissions for files under `/etc/wg-quickrs`
 * The systemd service `wg-quickrs` that is enabled and started
   * This service also gives necessary networking-related permissions.